 This is a really nostalgic dish for me as it reminds me of the man in the photo.
-So I make it often during bell pepper season, using a mix of colors and different heirloom tomato varieties.
-A healthy vegetarian peasant stew that just never gets old.
+So I like to make it often during bell pepper season using a mix of colors and different heirloom tomato varieties.
+A healthy vegetarian peasant stew that feeds the soul and just never gets old.

-Wondering what to make with peppers and all the tomatoes this summer ?
-This rustic stew / sauce is the answer!
+Wondering what to make it all the peppers and tomatoes this summer!
+This rustic stew/ sauce is the answer!

 Simply put: an Italian ratatouille!

-Feel free to add some olives or salty capers on top too and serve it on the antipasto platter.
+You could even add some olives or salty capers on top and serve it on the antipasto platter.

 If you make this recipe please don’t forget to come back here and leave us a rating in the comment section below, it always makes my day ~ Florentina Xo’s

 - 3 bell peppers (red, yellow and green)

 - 1.5 lb heirloom tomatoes - mixed colors